 Is Gold a Safe Investment?
 Understanding the Disadvantages of Investing in Gold

-1. Gold Jewellery: A Costly Investment Choice?
+1. Investing in Gold Jewellery: Costly Mistake?

 4. Gold Lacks Steady Income Compared to Other Investments

-7. Challenges of Storing Physical Gold
+7. Issues with Storing Physical Gold

 FAQs on Gold Investment